evandbrown/evanbrown.io/content/post/healthy-baby.md

 +++

-My niece Iris typed June (her cousin) and me and Elli a letter and sent it in the mail this week.
-This line KILLED me:
+My niece Iris typed June (her cousin) and me and Elli a letter and sent it in the mail this week.<!--more--> This line KILLED me:

 > I bet y'all are taking good care of that healthy baby